muzzbanana/compiler_design_CSCI394/tiger_compiler/README.md

     * **push_scope**    : this adds a new scope
     * **pop_scope**     : this removes the newest scope from the vector
-    * **preexisting**   : this checks if a variable exists in the most recent scope, to make sure two variables with the same name can't be declared at the same time.
+    * **preexisting**   : this checks if a variable exists in its larger scope
     * **search**        : this takes a string and terates through the vector in reverse order to check if variable has already been declared, if found, it returns its type, if not returns error type
     * **insert**        : this takes a string and its corresponding type and adds the binding to its parent scopes

 ## Error Handling
+Not working propely.
+Columns and lines do not update correctly.
+Works well for semantic errors but not syntactic.
+Will fix soon.

 ## Testing

+   * Type mismatch in expression
+   * Same variable name in different scopes
+   * Recursive and mutually recursive functions
+   * Higher-order and nested functions
+   * Undefined identifiers
+   * Repeatedly defined identifiers
-   * Misuse of types
+   * Misuse of reserved words (Syntactic Error)
+   * Incorrest nesting (Syntactic Error)
+   * Repition of variables in function arguments
+   * Declerations with invalid types
+   * Bad record types
    * Indexing out of range of array

 Tiger Parser
 ============